mattCasanova/ynab-email/README.md

 # Acknowledgments

-This was cloned from https://github.com/jtsmith2 because I thought it was interesting and wanted to play around with python on the YNAB python api created by https://github.com/rienafairefr/pynYNAB.
+This was forked from https://github.com/jtsmith2 because I thought it was interesting and wanted to play around with python on the YNAB python api created by https://github.com/rienafairefr/pynYNAB